arpit1605/CapstoneProject-Kubernetes/README.md

-# CapstonrProject-Kubernetes
+# CapstoneProject - JobsApp
-DevOps CI/CD Pipeline for MERN application using Kubernetes
+Deploy MERN application using Docker and Kubernetes